Nephesh

 Overview

-The Hebrew word 'nephesh' is often flattened to 'soul' in English, missing its broader meaning of 'life force' or 'living being' that encompasses physical and emotional aspects.
+The Hebrew word 'nephesh' is often translated as 'soul' in the KJV, but this misses its broader meaning of 'life force' or 'living being,' which includes physical and emotional aspects, not just a spiritual entity.